 Courses take place over a nine-week term.
-Each term has eight weekly learning units and a four-day period for preparing for and taking the final exam.
+Each term has eight weekly learning units and a four-day period for preparing and taking the final exam.

-The University terms are divided into Learning Weeks and all work for a particular unit must be completed within that Learning Week except the Learning Journals, which are due at 11:55pm UoPeople Time (GMT-5 time zone) on Thursday the following week they are assigned.
-Students decide for themselves when to complete their work during the seven-day period of a given Learning Week.
-There are no specific times when a student must be logged on to study, nor are students obligated to attend a course session at any specific time during the study week.
+The University terms are divided into Learning Weeks and all work for a particular unit must be completed within that Learning Week.
+Within the Learning Week, students can decide when to complete their work.
+There are no specific times when a student must be logged on to study, and students are not obligated to attend courses at any specific time during the study week.